backofficeoutsource/logisticsBPO/_posts/2026-01-23-choosing-the-right-freight-audit-provider.md

 </p>

 <p>
 This article explains what freight audit providers do, how to evaluate them, and what benefits to expect in terms of savings, productivity, and data visibility.
+To learn more about the role of freight audit outsourcing, you can also explore this detailed guide on
+<a href="https://infinity-logisticsbackoffice.com/freight-audit-and-payment-guide/" target="_blank">Freight Audit Provider</a>.
 </p>

 <h2>What Does a Freight Audit Provider Do?</h2>